elaraproject/elara-handbook/book/basics/about.md

 ## What is Elara?

-In a constructed language, _elära_ (anglicized: _elara_) is the word for *hope*.
+In a constructed language devised by the Project's founder, _elära_ (anglicized: _elara_) is the word for *hope*.
 And Project Elara ultimately serves to create the future all of us hope for - one where the world will forever be at peace, where all human beings are guaranteed lives of dignity.

 Project Elara is a choice to have hope, despite knowing of the (nearly-) impossible odds.
 We hope that it can represent the best of us, the good we can accomplish when we put our efforts towards the good of all humankind.